it-novum/openITCOCKPIT-documentation/en/docs/configuration/macros.md

 This macro type is often used to store path information, passwords and SNMP communities.

 It is possible to hide values, e.g. to not make passwords directly visible.
-To do this, either select the “Hide value” option when creating or editing a macro or click on the button on the overview page.
+To do this, either select the "Hide value" option when creating or editing a macro or click on the button on the overview page.

 ![](/images/UserDefinedMacros-hideValue.png)